Praqma/foodfight/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run --silent lint`

+Lints the code using standard. `--silent`is to stop npm from showing the erros resulting in standard not exiting with success.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**